 - In general, dicotyledonous plants do not have pith or reduced number of pith

-- There is a network of transport vessels, which are produced from the xylem and phloem processes separated by parkenim which act as a link.
+- There is a network of transport vessels, which are produced from the xylem and phloem processes separated by parkenim which act like a link.

 - The formation of cells that grow inside and outside the cambium

-- Between the xylem and phloem there is a vescular cambium
+- Between the xylem and phloem, there is a vascular cambium

 With the explanation above, it can be concluded that the types of monocot plants and dicot plants are different types of plants when viewed based on the shape of the seeds.
 The following is a summary of the differences in monocotyledonous and dicotyledonous roots: